Mustafamegahed20/mustafamegahed20/README.md

 - :school: I am a senior Biomedical Engineering at Cairo University

-- 👯 I’m looking to collaborate on Machine Learning and Deep Learning Projects
+- 👯 I’m looking to collaborate on Machine Learning ,Deep Learning and Data Engineering Projects

 - 🌱 I’m currently learning **Django and Data Science**